ObedRav/simple_shell/README.md

 This repository contains the files to simulate a basic Unix Shell with its respective commands.

 ## Description
 This repository contains the executable files to simulate a simple Unix shell with its respective basic commands as well as some advanced ones developed by the contributors.
-Each functionality of the file will be commented, as well as each line of the function where its compression is not so clear to the naked eye.
+Each functionality of the file will be commented, as well as each line of the function where its compression is not so clear to the naked eye. <br>
 In the Shell you can interact both in interactive and non-interactive mode (explanation and examples in [Modes](https://github.com/ObedRav/holbertonschool-simple_shell/edit/main/README.md#modes).